oloto/oloto/README.md

 - 👋 Hi, I’m Samson
-- 👀 I’m interested in backend development
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning JavaScript and Node.js
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on backend projects
+- 💞️ I’m looking to collaborate on data engineering projects
 - 📫 How to reach me samsonoloto@gmail.com

 <!---